 These giant folded-paper “mushrooms” grow (and shrink) when spectators step on a switch.
-(All photos courtesy of Sandra Kelley-Daniel)
+(All photos copyright © Sandra Kelley-Daniel 2018)

 This past week Sandra and I were visiting our son Adam and his family in the Washington, D.C., area.
 Last Sunday we all went to the Smithsonian Institution’s Renwick Gallery where we enjoyed a remarkable exhibit, “No Spectators: The Art of Burning Man.”
 The exhibit squeezed an entire desert art happening into the Renwick’s boutique museum space, just a block from the White House.